 Identification of Metastable Cortical Dynamics Underlying Cognitive Decisions

-Do we have analysis tools for a reliable identification of the dynamical processes underlying decision-making?
-This is a fundamental question, touching the very basics of our understanding of neural computation and hence one of the most exciting topics in neuroscience.
-However, current data analysis approaches are unable to reconstruct in detail neural dynamics generating cognitive decisions (Gerstner et al., 2013, Science).
+Do we have analysis tools for discerning neuronal dynamics underlying cognition?
+This is a fundamental question, touching the very basics of our understanding of neural computation and hence one of the most exciting topics in computational neuroscience.
+However, it is also a major challenge for current theoretical approaches (Gerstner et al., 2013, Science).

-A classical view on neural computation is that it can be characterized in terms of convergence to metastable i.e. temporarily stable "attracting states”; which map e.g., memory patterns or stimuli representations.
-This hypothesis underlies almost all models of decision-making: the existence of neural states towards which activity of neural constellations converges, despite the intrinsic neuronal noise, while processing similar cognitive entities.
-Unfortunately, such metastable states have only been found empirically in sensory systems and in deep areas such as hippocampus; while in cortical regions associated to decision-making there are only few preliminary attempts (e.g., Lapish & Balaguer-Ballester and colleagues, 2015 Journal of Neuroscience).
+A classical view on neural computation is that it can be characterized in terms of convergence to metastable i.e. temporarily stable states which map e.g., memory patterns or stimuli representations in the cerebral cortex.
+This hypothesis underlies almost all models of cognitive functions: the existence of stable states, despite the high neuronal noise, which represent similar stimuli or behaviours.
+However, such “metastable states” have not been conclusively found empirically.
+For instance, in cortical regions associated to decision-making there are only few preliminary attempts (e.g., Lapish & Balaguer-Ballester et al., 2015 Journal of Neuroscience).

-Thus, in general, there is no robust empirical basis for selecting among competing theories of high cognitive functions.
-The main reasons are: (1) the technical difficulty of performing simultaneous recordings in different cortical regions in behaving animals and hence to establish causal relationships among them and (2) the lack of analysis methods for a reliable identification of neural network metastable dynamics empirically.
+Thus, in general, there is no robust empirical basis for selecting among competing models of high cognitive functions.
+Two main reasons are: (1) the technical difficulty of performing simultaneous recordings in different cortical regions in behaving animals and hence to establish causal relationships among them and (2) the lack of theoretical methods for a reliable analysis of neuronal network dynamics.

-The aim of this project is to provide analysis and modelling tools which enables us to derive a conclusive demonstration of metastable dynamics in high cognitive areas such as frontal cortex.
-This would be of paramount importance for deciding among competing decision- making models and a highly significant advance; for instance the discovery of such attracting states in hippocampus (by the British scientist John O’Kefee) deserved to win the last Nobel Prize.
-This is a purely scientific goal with no immediate clinical application.
+The aim of this project is to provide new theoretical ideas which enables us to discern metastable dynamics in high cognitive areas.
+This is important for deciding among competing models and would be a significant advance in theoretical neuroscience; for instance, the discovery of stable states in hippocampus (by the British scientist John O’Kefee) deserved to win the last Nobel Prize.
+This is a scientific goal with no immediate clinical application.
 Nevertheless, altered brain dynamics is well-known to underlie, for instance, hyperactivity disorders or schizophrenia.
-Therefore, identifying network dynamics is a prerequisite for the future design of pharmacological cocktails which have a modulatory effect on altered activity dynamics.
+Therefore, understanding neuronal network dynamics is a prerequisite for the future design of pharmacological cocktails which have a modulatory effect on altered brain activity dynamics.

 The objectives of the project are to:

-(1) undertake state-of-the-art recordings in behaving rats in different cortical regions simultaneously at professor Sanchez-Vives’ lab, one of the leading centres in animal electrophysiology; where the renowned "up-down" states driving spontaneous brain activity were first identified (Sanchez-Vives et al., 1997 Science; 2000 Nature Neurosci).
-The experimental paradigm will be then extended to human subjects at the Bournemouth University Electroencephalography (EEG) lab. lead by Drs Xun He and Angela Goslin.
+(1) analyse state-of-the-art recordings undertaken in behaving rats (in different cortical regions simultaneously) at professor Sanchez-Vives’ lab, one of the leading centres in animal electrophysiology (Sanchez-Vives et al., 1997 Science; 2000 Nature Neurosci).
+The experimental paradigm will be then extended to human subjects at the Bournemouth University Electroencephalography (EEG) lab.

 How to apply: Applications are made via our website using the Apply Online button below.
 If you have an enquiry about this project please contact us via the Email NOW button below, however your application will only be processed once you have submitted an application form as opposed to emailing your CV to us.